jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 # 3 Understanding the link between Node.js and v8

-The link between Node.js and v8 is a set of scripts and predefined modules that bootstrap when the `node` executable is invoked.
-The `node_isolate`, `context`, and `context_scope` are all set up to create the runtime environment.
+The link between Node.js and v8 consists of a set of scripts and predefined modules that bootstrap when the `node` executable is invoked.
+The `node_isolate`, `context` and `context_scope` are all set up to create the runtime environment.
 Functions like `require` are defined to facilitate modular loading of files into the context.
-Objects like `process` are also defined to provide meta information about the process and environment in which the node executable is currently running in.
-The `process` object also process streams to `stdin`, `stdout`, and `stderr` for stdio.
+Objects like `process` are also defined to provide meta information about the process and environment in which the node executable is currently running.
+The `process` object also controls streams to `stdin`, `stdout` and `stderr` for stdio.
 The `process` object also provides a global way of catching errors and providing asynchronous routines within the event loop through a function called `process.nextTick`.
-Node.js also sets up objects like `module`, `exports`, `console`, and `global`.
+Node.js also sets up objects like `module`, `exports`, `console` and `global`.
 It also introduces the `Buffer` constructor.
-Variables global to the module are set including `__filename`, `__dirname`, and `exports` which is a property of the `module` object itself.
+Variables global to the module are set including `__filename`, `__dirname` and `exports` which is a property of the `module` object itself.

 ## 3.x The `node_isolate`